imkannadiga/GeeksForGeeks/README.md

 19)Maximum rectangular area in given Histogram(19/10/2021):
 Find the largest rectangular area possible in a given histogram where the largest rectangle can be made of a number of contiguous bars.
 For simplicity, assume that all bars have the same width and the width is 1 unit, there will be N bars height of each bar will be given by the array arr.(MaxRectAreaInHistogram.java)

+20)Lowest Common Ancestor in a Binary Tree(21/10/2021):
+Given a Binary Tree with all unique values and two nodes value n1 and n2.
+The task is to find the lowest common ancestor of the given two nodes.
+We may assume that either both n1 and n2 are present in the tree or none of them is present.
+(LowestCommonAncestor.java)